Toward a Physical Theory of Intelligence: Quantitative Measures of Intelligence

 where $\dot{I}_{\mathrm{irr}}(t)$ is the instantaneous irreversible information rate defined in \S\ref{sec:InformationMetrics}.
-The \emph{cumulative intelligence} over $[0,T]$ is then defined as
+The \emph{cumulative intelligence} over $[0,T]$ is then defined as:

-which quantifies the amount of goal-directed work extracted per nat of irreversibly processed information.
-This ratio is well defined whenever $I_{\mathrm{irr},T} > 0$ and characterizes the fundamental efficiency with which irreversible computation is expressed as useful work, independent of the absolute timescale of the underlying dynamics.
+which quantifies the amount of causal structural work extracted per nat of irreversibly processed information.
+This ratio is well defined whenever $I_{\mathrm{irr},T} > 0$ and characterises the fundamental physical efficiency with which irreversible computation is expressed as macroscopic causal influence, independent of the absolute timescale of the underlying dynamics.